the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 The component renders just fine, but when you click the button, you will get `undefined` in your developer console log.
-That's a main source of bugs when using React, because if you want to access `this.state` or `this.props` in your class method, it cannot be retrieved because `this` is `undefined`.
+That's a main source of bugs when using React, because if you want to access `this.state` in your class method, it cannot be retrieved because `this` is `undefined`.
 So in order to make `this` accessible in your class methods, you have to bind the class methods to `this`.

 In the following class component the class method is properly bound in the class constructor.